 For the Chicago sexual harassment training requirements, the Chicago Municipal Code defines the term “employer” as requiring anyone employing one or more persons in the geographic limits of Chicago who either 1) maintains a business license in the city; 2) maintains a business facility within the City of Chicago; or 3) both.
 Therefore, the Chicago harassment training requirements apply to almost anyone doing business in the city and are in addition to the Illinois sexual harassment training requirements.

-Syntrio Chicago US Workplace Harassment Training
+Syntrio Chicago U.S. Workplace Harassment and Discrimination Training

 - Experienced: Syntrio has been developing workplace harassment training since 2002.